[ Printer Friendly Version ] [ Report Abuse ]

 He snorted and glanced at her in the mirror.
 “How are you feeling?” he asked as he bent down and splashed water over his face.

 “Vic?”
 She looked up.
 She wasn’t sure what he saw in her face, but judging from the concern in his eyes, he didn’t like it.
 He tossed the towel he’d just used to dry his face to the side and took several steps toward her.
-He stopped in front of her and held out his arms.
+When he reached her, he held out his arms.

 Teddy had learned a long time ago that sometimes, the last thing Victoire wanted when she was stressed or unhappy was to be touched.